-Now, we wish to address the reason why Roberts and Ginges were able to get same sign for the Core contribution to $E1_{PV}$ of the $7S-6D_{3/2}$ transition in Ra$^+$ using their RPA$+$BO method with that are reported using the RCC method in Ref. \cite{Wansbeek2008}.
-Since correlation trends to $E1_{PV}$ of the $nS - (n-1)D_{3/2}$ transitions are almost similar in Cs and Ra$^+$, with the ground state principal quantum number $n$ of the respective system, we can understand the above point by analysing the Core contributions to $E1_{PV}$ of the $6S-5D_{3/2}$ transition from different methods and comparing their trends with the $6S-7S$ transition of $^{133}$Cs.
-By looking at these contributions from Table \ref{tab4}, it can be easily followed that there is one-order magnitude difference between the Core contribution in the $6S-7S$ transition from the RMBPT(3)$^{w}$ and RMBPT(3)$^d$ methods while there is a sign change between these results from the CPDF method and the RPA.
-However, the difference between the Core contributions from the RMBPT(3)$^{w}$ and RMBPT(3)$^d$ methods in the $6S-5D_{3/2}$ transition are small, and there is no sign difference between the CPDF and RPA results.
+Now, we wish to address the reason why Roberts and Ginges were able to get same sign for the Core contribution to $E1_{\text{PV}}$ of the $7S-6D_{3/2}$ transition in Ra$^+$ using their RPA$+$BO method with that are reported using the RCC method in Ref. \cite{Wansbeek2008}.
+Since correlation trends to $E1_{\text{PV}}$ of the $S-D_{3/2}$ transitions are almost similar in Cs and Ra$^+$, we can understand the above point by analysing the Core contributions to $E1_{\text{PV}}$ of the $6S-5D_{3/2}$ transition from different methods and comparing their trends with the $6S-7S$ transition of $^{133}$Cs.
+Table \ref{tab4} shows that difference between the Core contributions from the RMBPT(3)$^{w}$ and RMBPT(3)$^d$ methods in the $6S-5D_{3/2}$ transition are small, and there is no sign difference between the CPDF and RPA results.
 These trends can be explained as follows.
 In the $6S-7S$ transition, wave functions of both the associated states have large overlap over the nucleus while in the $6S-5D_{3/2}$ transition only the wave function of the ground state has large overlap with the nucleus.